No products in the cart.

 New Zealand's Education Growth Plan raises the student work hour limit and enhances exchange programme rights, a move aimed at attracting international talent.

-Auckland, New Zealand — The New Zealand government has announced significant changes to its education growth plan, raising the work hour limit for international students and expanding rights for exchange programme participants. effective immediately, international students can now work up to 30 hours per week during term time, an increase from the previous limit of 20 hours.
-This change aims to better support students financially while they pursue their studies.
+Auckland, New Zealand — The New Zealand government has announced significant changes to its education growth plan, raising the work hour limit for international students and expanding rights for exchange programme participants. effective immediately, international students can now work up to 30 hours per week during term time, an increase from the previous limit of 20 hours. this change aims to better support students financially while they pursue their studies.

-This policy shift is crucial as New Zealand seeks to attract more international students in a competitive educational landscape.
+this policy shift is crucial as New Zealand seeks to attract more international students in a competitive educational landscape.
 The increase in allowable work hours aligns with a broader strategy to enhance the country’s appeal as a study destination, particularly as it recovers from the impacts of the COVID-19 pandemic.

 <figure class=”aligncenter”><img src="https://careeraheadonline.com/wp-content/uploads/2025/11/1181280.jpg" alt="New Zealand expands student work Hours and exchange Programmes” loading=”lazy” />